Systemic story game development 2021

 The first thing would be to explain what a systemic story game is.
 In what way has this never been done?
 Why is this something desirable?

-Computers, software and games has gotten better i many ways the last 30 years.
+Computers, software and games have gotten better in many ways in the last 30 years.
 The main driving forces has been the increased memory and speed along with better resolution in the transmission of images and sound.
 The increased capabilities has allowed new types of games.

 Systemic